IsacStylez99/isac-almanza.github.io/README.md

 # isac-almanza.github.io

-# How to Test Projects
+# How to Install Projects
 1) In terminal, type => code ~/.bashrc
 2) On line 4 of bashrc file, type => export CHE_PROJECTS_ROOT=/workspace
 3) Exit out of bashrc file